Sunhat/smap-coding-challenge/REPORT.md

 - tests
 - Django API could return 500 http status on fail, not just success=False
 - API responses could be more consistent
+- Multiple selections for deletion or even comparion viewing for stats

 ## Browsers tested